 There’s so much to consider when looking for a mentor.
 This video from UXPA International shows where to look for a mentor and how to build on the relationship:

 Youth & employment

 This series follows a pair of recent graduates, Denis and Clinton, as they leave their home in Victoria, BC to journey across Canada in search of answers to the ageless question: How do youth build meaningful, relevant and sustainable careers?

 Road to Employment also has a career advice blog and a podcast.
 Check out their website here.

-What can to done to help post-secondary graduates?
+What can be done to help post-secondary graduates?